-There are inherent uncertainties involved in estimates, judgments and assumptions used in the preparation of financial statements in accordance with United States Generally Accepted Accounting Principles ("GAAP").
+There are inherent uncertainties involved in estimates, judgments and assumptions used in the preparation of financial statements in accordance with GAAP.
 Furthermore, portions of GAAP require the use of fair value models which are variable in application and methodology from appraiser to appraiser.
 Any changes in estimates, judgments and assumptions used could have a material adverse effect on our business, financial position and operating results.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Such assumptions and estimates include those related to revenue recognition, accruals for product returns, valuation of inventory, impairment of intangibles and long-lived assets, accounting for leases, accounting for income taxes and stock-based compensation and allowances for uncertainties.
-These factors are also influenced by regular changes to GAAP, some of which are material to most companies, such as recent changes to revenue recognition.
+Such assumptions and estimates include those related to revenue recognition, accruals for product returns, allowances for doubtful accounts, valuation of inventory, impairment of intangibles and long-lived assets, accounting for leases, accounting for income taxes and stock-based compensation and allowances for uncertainties.
+These factors are also influenced by regular changes to GAAP, some of which are material to most companies.
 These changes introduce risk to our financial reporting processes due to implementation and internal control implications.